Serrrrriously/Profile-seriously/README.md

-I am Zhu Tao, come from China.
-I am now studying in LAB University of Applied Sciences, majoring in IIT.
-I try to use this GitHub profile to save all my learning material and skills.

 # heading test
+**I am Zhu Tao, come from China. **

 ## tiny heading test
+I am now studying in LAB University of Applied Sciences, majoring in IIT.

 ### tinier heading test
+I try to use this GitHub profile to save all my learning material and skills.

 #### less tinier heading test
+~~Just a text for syntax.~~